Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Numerical experiments

 \subsubsection{Comparison with a preconditioner from the literature}

 We end the validation of our modified preconditioner by comparing in Table~\ref{tab:comparison_literature} the number of iterations of the inexact MAL preconditioner with those obtained using the block upper-triangular preconditioner introduced in~\cite{boffi2023parallel} and extended in~\cite{alshehri2025multigridpreconditioningfddlmmethod} to the elliptic-interface case.
-We mention that the latter requires the inversion of $\mathsf{A}$ and of the two-by-two block\footnote{The existence of this inverse follows from the ellipticity of $A_2$ in the kernel of $C_2$, which is trivially satisfied when $\mathsf{C_2=M}$ upon discretization.
-This has been shown to hold also when $\mathsf{C_2}$ is not the standard mass matrix, for instance when using other stable pairs~\cite{alshehri2025multigridpreconditioningfddlmmethod}.} $ $.
-Since our interest is in the effectiveness of the preconditioners with respect to jumps in the coefficients, we consider direct inversion of these blocks and use a right-preconditioned GMRES(50) as outer solver, but we point out that multigrid-based inexact variants for these block solves are also possible in practice~\cite{alshehri2025multigridpreconditioningfddlmmethod}.
+The following implementation choices are used: the proposed preconditioner employs FGMRES(30) with a relative residual tolerance of $10^{-10}$ and inexact block applications via CG+AMG, while the literature preconditioner uses GMRES(50) with the same residual tolerance and a maximum of 500 iterations.
+The comparison is meant to indicate performance under these stated implementations.
+We mention that the latter preconditioner requires the inversion of $\mathsf{A}$ and of the two-by-two block\footnote{The existence of this inverse follows from the ellipticity of $A_2$ on the kernel of $C_2$, together with the corresponding discrete inf-sup stability condition.} $ $.
+We consider direct inversion of these blocks, but multigrid-based inexact variants for these block solves are also possible in practice~\cite{alshehri2025multigridpreconditioningfddlmmethod}.
+The comparison is therefore an iteration count comparison under matched stopping criteria, not a detailed comparison between implementations; our interest is in the effectiveness of the preconditioners with respect to jumps in the coefficients.
 We consider again the ball $\mathcal{B}_{0.3}(0,0)$ as immersed geometry, using a wider range of values for $\beta_2$ compared to the previous examples, in order to investigate the robustness with respect to increasing coefficients jumps.
 Each table entry reports, as first element, the number of iterations of FGMRES preconditioned by $\mathcal{\widetilde P}_{\gamma_1,\gamma_2}^{\text{diag}}$, and, as second element, the iterations of GMRES preconditioned by the block upper-triangular preconditioner in~\cite{boffi2023parallel}.
-For the latter, a deterioration in the convergence is observed as the jump increases: for $\beta_2=10^5$, iteration counts displays a lack of robustness with respect to mesh-refinement, while for $\beta_2=10^7$ GMRES fails to converge within $500$ iterations.
+For the latter, a deterioration in the convergence is observed as the jump increases: for $\beta_2=10^5$, iteration counts displays a lack of robustness with respect to mesh refinement, while for $\beta_2=10^7$ GMRES fails to converge within $500$ iterations.
 Conversely, the inexact MAL preconditioner maintains low iteration counts across all jumps and refinement levels.
-However, for moderate values of $\beta_2$, both approaches exhibit good iteration counts, which are robust in the mesh-sizes.
+However, for moderate values of $\beta_2$, both approaches exhibit good iteration counts, which are robust in the mesh sizes.